-Section Prediction / Conclusion Assessment measures to minimise disturbance of birds at Penrhyn Estuary; education about bird hazards; and monitoring.
-29.4.2 Deterrent Action - Operations Regular monitoring of the site, including after nightfall, would be undertaken to determine whether birds are attracted to the site.
+Section Prediction / Conclusion Comments / Evidence Rating monitoring.
+29.4.2 Peterrent Action - Operations Regular monitoring of the site, including after nightfall, would be undertaken to determine whether birds are attracted to the site.
 If required, deterrent systems would be employed to prevent the build-up of birds in the new terminal and public recreation areas.
-Examples of deterrent systems include: flagging or streamers - this consists of material flapping in the wind and is fairly effective in deterring birds from landing close by.
-This method has been used successfully nearby at Molineux Point; perch spikes - can be installed on structures such as posts which provide roosts for species such as Cormorants, Australian Pelicans and Silver Gulls; fishing lines strung across bird landing paths - the lines frighten birds when they attempt to land and come into contact with the "invisible" line; distress calls - designed to scare birds away; cracker shells - are cartridges fired from a shotgun causing an explosion in mid-air to frighten birds.
-These have been known to be effective in most situations when used at random, but may need to be used in combination with other devices as a long term solution; and strobes or moving spotlights - work best in a dark environment and may be less effective where there is a lot of light from other sources, for example wharf areas which are illuminated during the night.
-Bird deterrent methods like cracker shells, which are likely to have a significant deterrent impact on migratory shorebirds using Penrhyn Estuary, should only be used during periods when most migratory species are absent (i.e. from early May to late June), unless advised otherwise by an expert shorebird ecologist.
+Examples of deterrent systems include: • flagging or streamers - this consists of material flapping in the wind and is fairly effective in deterring birds from landing close by.
+This method has been used successfully nearby at Molineux Point; • perch spikes - can be installed on structures such as posts which provide roosts for species such as Cormorants, Australian Pelicans and Silver Gulls; • fishing lines strung across bird landing paths - the lines frighten birds when they attempt to land and come into contact with the "invisible" line; • distress calls - designed to scare birds away; • cracker shells - are cartridges fired from a shotgun causing an explosion in mid-air to frighten birds.
+These have been known to be effective in most situations when used at random, but may need to be used in combination with other devices as a long term solution; and • strobes or moving spotlights - work best in a dark environment and may be less effective where there is a lot of light from other sources, for example wharf areas which are likely to have a significant deterrent impact on migratory shorebirds using Penrhyn Estuary, should only be used during periods when most migratory species are absent (i.e. from early May to late June), unless advised otherwise by an expert shorebird ecologist.
 In any case, these types of deterrents should be used only on advice from an expert shorebird ecologist.
 At the first signs of a deterrent system failing to work, alternative methods would be used to supplement or replace the existing bird deterrent system.
 SICTL staff are required to report any hazards or the presence of nesting or injured wildlife, including any eggs.
 Monitoring of the undeveloped future construction areas and terminal structures (ie light poles) for nesting birds is undertaken periodically and during the nesting season.